swt30/thesis/chapters/01-introduction/01-introduction.md

 However, the advent of a new detection method resulted in an influx of new planets.
 This method was the transit method.

-![
-  In this schematic of a primary transit, we see a dip in the light curve of the star as the planet passes in front of it.
-  Secondary transits, where reflected light from the planet is instead blocked by the star, are smaller.
-](schematic-transit){#fig:schematic-transit}

 \newthought{The transit method}---where the planet moves between us and its host star ([@fig:schematic-transit])---is the most intuitive way of finding exoplanets.
 I will not elaborate on the mechanics of a transiting system except to point out that the probability of observing a transit and the expected decrease in the observed flux are both very small.^[
-  The transit probability for a circular orbit is approximately ${R_*/a}$, where $R_*$ is the stellar radius and $a$ is the radius of the orbit.
+  The transit probability for a circular orbit is approximately ${R_\star/a}$, where $R_\star$ is the stellar radius and $a$ is the orbital separation.
   Ground-based surveys are able to detect flux decreases on the order of less than $1$% while space-based surveys can push this to at least $10^{-4}$.]
 The greatest gains in the number of known transiting planets have therefore come from systematic surveys of many stars.
-These surveys are capable of yielding planets on the order of $R_⊕$ in size.^[@Perryman2011, p.
+These surveys are capable of yielding planets on the order of $1\,$R$_⊕$ in size.^[@Perryman2011, p.
 103] This lower limit is constantly being pushed downwards.
 For example, Kepler-37b was discovered by the transit method; later observations and asteroseismological analysis suggest that its radius is around $0.3\,$R$_⊕$.^[@Barclay2013]

+![
+  In this schematic of a primary transit, we see a dip in the light curve of the star as the planet passes in front of it.
+  Secondary transits, where reflected light from the planet is instead blocked by the star, are smaller.
+](schematic-transit){#fig:schematic-transit}

 The transit method also provides a significant amount of information about the transiting planet.
 From the observables of period, ingress and egress time, equatorial crossing time, and flux depth, the transit method provides an immediate planet--star radius ratio.
 When combined with radial velocity measurements, the mass and radius of the star and planet can be measured.
-There is a one-parameter degeneracy,^[@Wright2012] which can be broken if more is known about the host star through parallax, spectroscopy, or theoretical mass-radius constraints.
+There is a one-parameter degeneracy,^[@Wright2012] which can be broken if more is known about the host star through parallax, spectroscopy, or theoretical mass--radius constraints.
 Transit information may also inform estimates of planetary surface gravity^[@Southworth2007] and host star density.^[@Wright2012]

 However, there are several sources of uncertainty.